mjpritchard/test-decap-help/content/docs/short-term-project-storage/share-gws-data-via-http.md

 title: Sharing GWS data via HTTP
 ---

-This article describes how data in a GWS can be shared via HTTP. it covers:

-  * What is HTTP data sharing?
-  * Public access set up
-  * Restricted access set up

 ## What is HTTP data sharing?

 Specific parts of JASMIN Group Workspaces (GWSs) can be made available via HTTP, so that:

-  * data can be shared with users who do not have JASMIN accounts
+- data can be shared with users who do not have JASMIN accounts
-  * common clients such as `wget`, `curl`, client libraries and web browsers can be used to access the data via a commonly-supported protocol.
+- common clients such as `wget`, `curl`, client libraries and web browsers can be used to access the data via a commonly-supported protocol.

 In this respect, the service should be regarded as another [data transfer tool]({{< ref "data-transfer-tools" >}}).
 However it must be arranged in advance between the Group Workspace manager and the JASMIN Helpdesk.
 It
 involves:

 1. A member of the workspace creating a `public` directory and placing data inside it
 2. The **GWS manager** making a request to the [JASMIN Helpdesk](mailto:support@jasmin.ac.uk) to request that this specific GWS is configured to be shared via HTTP.

 Both these steps need to be completed in order for the GWS to be visible via HTTP.
 By default, GWSs are not visible by HTTP.